“I never make stupid mistakes. Only very, very clever ones” ~ John Peel

 I started my golf career in the early sixties in Stockholm as an assistant golf pro to the British Golf Professional Donald Helmn.
 I taught, played, repaired clubs, and more.
 It was a lot of hard work but also lots of fun.

 A few years later I played with a group of Japanese who were visiting our club.
 We got along very well and had a perfect day together.
 After a few weeks I received an invitation to play and teach in Japan.
 Later, in 1969, I was offered a contract with Dunlop Golf which took me to London.
 I still remember Mr Richard Brown, the man who took care of me in England.
-I also got a new membership card from the British PGA.
-Dunlop’s Head office in Japan was in Kobe, not far from where I lived in Osaka.
+With a new full membershipcard from the British PGA I went away.
+Dunlop’s Head office in Japan was in Kobe, not far from where I lived in Osaka, handy for me with their excellente service.

 I was not particularly successful in competitions, yips and scoring problems but as a teacher, I was immensely popular.